Junior High English in Fujieda

 Think of it this way: Juku prepares your child for half the English test.
 I prepare them for the whole test.
 This combination works well for families seeking both - Juku for other subjects, and Starfish English for the listening and speaking skills that Japanese-language instruction cannot develop.

-• Grammar Understanding: Learn why rules work logically, building skills to avoid point deductions.
+• Grammar that makes sense: Learn why rules work logically, building skills to avoid point deductions and to express opinions ("I think… because…").

-• Phonics Mastery: Skills to read and write unfamiliar words correctly without memorization.
+• Phonics & literacy: Skills to read and write unfamiliar words correctly without memorization.

-During the trial lesson, I'll assess your current level and choose the best track together.
+During the trial lesson, I'll assess your current level and recommend the best focus for your goals—together.

 Grade-by-Grade Learning Focus (MEXT Standards-Aligned)